maoyubin/JavaScript-Advanced-Tutorial/this & object prototypes/ch2.md

 ```

 Take care when analyzing code to find the actual call-site (from the call-stack), because it's the only thing that matters for `this` binding.

+**Note:** You can visualize a call-stack in your mind by looking at the chain of function calls in order, as we did with the comments in the above snippet.
+But this is painstaking and error-prone.
+Another way of seeing the call-stack is using a debugger tool in your browser.
+Most modern desktop browsers have built-in developer tools, which includes a JS debugger.
+In the above snippet, you could have set a breakpoint in the tools for the first line of the `foo()` function, or simply inserted the `debugger;` statement on that first line.
+When you run the page, the debugger will pause at this location, and will show you a list of the functions that have been called to get to that line, which will be your call stack.
+So, if you're trying to diagnose `this` binding, use the developer tools to get the call-stack, then find the second item from the top, and that will show you the real call-site.

 ## Nothing But Rules